Resume for Carpenter

 3. Skills

-- Proficiency in using hand equipment and power tools
+- Competency with hand machines and power tools

-- Experience with various woodworking techniques
+- A working knowledge of various woodworking techniques

-- Ability to read blueprints and interpret design drawings
+- Ability to read blueprints and interpret the design plans

 - Expertise in measuring, cutting, and shaping wood materials